mwatts15/openworm_docs/api.rst

 Cell.parentOf() : ListOf(Cell)
 ++++++++++++++++++++++++++++++++

-Return the direct children of the cell
+Return the direct daughters of the cell

 Example::